reddevill007/totalitycorp-frontend-challenge/README.md

 - `src/`: The root of the source code.
   - `components/`: Reusable UI components that contribute to the app's structure.
   - `context/`: Contains the `CartContext` setup for managing the cart state.
+  - `app/`: Next.js app folder that map to specific routes.
-  - `auth/`: Includes components and setup for NextAuth-based authentication.
+    - `api/auth/`: Includes components and setup for NextAuth-based authentication.
-  - `pages/`: Next.js page components that map to specific routes.
-    - `index.js`: The homepage component displaying the product listing.
+    - `cart/`: Cart page rout component
-    - `cart.js`: The cart component for managing shopping cart items.
+      - `page.js`: The cart component for managing shopping cart items.
+    - `checkout/`: Checkout page rout component
-    - `checkout.js`: The checkout component with the order summary and form.
+      - `page.js`: The checkout component with the order summary and form.
-  - `utils/`: Utility functions and modules used throughout the application.
+    - `page.jsx`: Main page route component.
+    - `layout.js`: Layout files used by pages.

 ## Setup and Usage